buildwithmoh/buildwithmoh/README.md

 ![Visitors](https://komarev.com/ghpvc/?username=Buildwithmoh&label=visitors&color=blue&style=flat)

-Product Designer teaching myself to code, one experiment at a time.
 I think in layouts, play in pixels, and I'm now learning to turn both into things that actually run in a browser.
 HTML, CSS, and JavaScript are my current training ground, and leaning into AI tools along the way to learn faster and build smarter.

 > 🎮 **Currently building:** a game design challenge in HTML, CSS & JavaScript, taking a concept from sketch to something you can click, move, and play.